s99100532/nodejs-infra/terraform/infrastructure.md

 Terraform is the CI/CD for infrastructure in which there are still some steps for first time setup.

-1. create your own ssh key and then generate the public key and replace file `public.pub`
+1. create your own ssh key and then generate the public key and replace file `public.pub` under `assets/`

+## Provisioning

 3. Intall `terraform` and `aws-cli` according to [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) and [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).